TigerLordrt/Roshani-gas-suppliers/README.md

 # Roshani-gas-suppliers
-fow selling gas or gar item
+for selling gas or gar item